MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/navigationview_shouldernavigationenabled.md

 ## -description

-Gets or sets a value that indicates when Xbox controller bumpers can be used to navigate the top-level navigation items in a NavigationView.
+Gets or sets a value that indicates when game controller bumpers can be used to navigate the top-level navigation items in a NavigationView.

 ## -property-value

-A value of the enumeration that indicates when Xbox controller bumpers can be used to navigate the top-level navigation items in a NavigationView.
+A value of the enumeration that indicates when game controller bumpers can be used to navigate the top-level navigation items in a NavigationView.
 The default is **Never**.

 ## -remarks